-- 8.41 Algorithms for determining the classification for all awards which apply to all courses are detailed in Regulations 8.42 8.71 below. - 8.42 When determining a degree or award classification the arithmetic mean is rounded to the nearest integer, i.e. less than 0.5 is rounded down and greater than or equal to 0.5 is rounded up. - 8.43 The following awards whose credit value is less than 120 credits are not classified: - Access Certificate: - University Certificate; - University Diploma; - Graduate Certificate: - Graduate Diploma; - Postgraduate Certificate; - Postgraduate Certificate in Education (Level 7). - 8.44 The principle of non-classification applies equally to those of the above awards whose upper credit limit may with Senate's approval exceed 120 credits on an individual course basis (see Regulation 2.42). - 8.45 An award is classified only if at least two thirds of the modules used in the calculation of the arithmetic mean are fine graded.
+- 8.40 Algorithms for determining the classification for all awards which apply to all courses are detailed in Regulations 8.41 8.70 below. - 8.41 When determining a degree or award classification the arithmetic mean is rounded to the nearest integer, i.e. less than 0.5 is rounded down and greater than or equal to 0.5 is rounded up. - 8.42 The following awards are not classified: - Access Certificate; - University Certificate; - University Diploma; - Graduate Certificate; - Graduate Diploma; - Ordinary Degree: Bachelor of Medicine Bachelor of Surgery; - Postgraduate Certificate; - Postgraduate Certificate in Education (Level 7). - 8.43 The principle of non-classification applies equally to those of the above awards whose upper credit limit may, with the Senate's approval, exceed 120 credits on an individual course basis (see Regulation 2.45). - 8.44 An award is classified only if at least two thirds of the modules used in the calculation of the arithmetic mean are fine graded.